 This is the fifth old wooden coaster on which it has performed its voodoo, and so far it is batting a thousand.
-Two rides in Texas, the New Texas Giant at Six Flags Over Texas and Iron Rattler at Six Flags Fiesta Texas have nabbed spectacular reviews (including mine).
-Rocky Mountain coverted a coaster in Mexico, and In 2015, it also made over the Cyclone at Six Flags New England.
+Two rides in Texas, the New Texas Giant at Six Flags Over Texas and Iron Rattler at Six Flags Fiesta Texas have nabbed spectacular reviews (including TreipSavvy’s).
+Rocky Mountain converted a coaster in Mexico, and In 2015, it also made over the Cyclone at Six Flags New England.
 It is now known as Wicked Cyclone.
-See how they all compare in my rundown of the best hybrid wooden and steel coasters.
+See how they all compare in our rundown of the best hybrid wooden and steel coasters.

 Riding Twisted Colossus with Carter Evans of CBS

-I was among the first to ride Twisted Colossus with Carter Evans, a reporter with CBS This Morning.
-I appeared in a segment about the ride on the show.
-See the video.
+TriSavvy’s Arthur Levine was among the first to ride Twisted Colossus with Carter Evans, a reporter with CBS This Morning.
+He also appeared in a segment about the ride on the national news program.